Kanazawa Station

 An unusual checkerboard pattern of tatami mats

 Together with the nearby Ochaya Shima teahouse, Kaikaro is one of two geisha houses in the Higashi Chaya-gai district that are very popular with tourists.
-However, unlike Ochaya Shima which has been preserved as a museum, Kaikaro is still a working house of entertainment.
-Although, the general public cannot visit Kaikaro most evenings, there are occasionally some special geisha events that anyone can attend.
-These seasonal parties include geisha song and dance performances, full course meals, and traditional party games.
-To find out more about these events please visit the official Kaikaro website.
+However, unlike Ochaya Shima which has been preserved as a museum, Kaikaro operates as a working house of entertainment.
+Although the general public cannot visit Kaikaro most evenings, there are ticketed events and experiences that anyone can attend.
+These include Geisha Evenings performances, private plans, special dinner/performance events, and seasonal experiences with geisha song and dance, meals, and traditional party games.
+To find out more about these events please visit the official Kaikaro website or the Geisha Evenings website.

 A striking ink painting on sliding fusuma doors